Keeper of the Flame (film): Script and casting

-Spencer Tracy had been cast as the male lead in the film just days after MGM purchased the rights to the novel.
+Just days after MGM purchased the rights to the novel, Spencer Tracy had been cast as the male lead in the film.
 George Cukor was chosen to direct in late April 1942 because he had dealt well with troubled and headstrong actors in the past, and Tracy was considered a difficult actor to direct.
 Bronisław Kaper, who had come to MGM in 1935 from Nazi Germany, was assigned to compose the film score.
 William H. Daniels was named the cinematographer.

 Katharine Hepburn joined the cast in mid-April 1942 after Stewart sent her a copy of the unfinished script.
 Hepburn was fascinated by the character of Christine, and felt that doing the film would be a way of contributing to the war effort.
-MGM executives did not want Hepburn attached to the picture, feeling it was an inappropriate follow-up for her (first) previous pairing with Tracy in Woman of the Year (1942), but Hepburn insisted, and MGM relented.
+MGM executives did not want Hepburn attached to the film, feeling it was an inappropriate follow-up for her (first) previous pairing with Tracy in Woman of the Year (1942), but Hepburn insisted, and MGM relented.
 Hepburn showed some concerns with Stewart's redrafting of the script, in that he toned down the novel's love story, placing more emphasis on the character of O'Malley and the action.
 She asked for more romance in the film.
-Although Hepburn had spent much of the prior year searching for scripts with equally strong male and female parts for her and Tracy, she now requested that the O'Malley role be restored to the function it served in the novel (where O'Malley is impotent, troubled, and despairing of love) and her own part expanded.
-Film producer Victor Saville threatened to resign if the changes were made, and Spencer Tracy supported him, which led to the changes being rejected.
+Although Hepburn had spent much of the prior year searching for scripts with equally strong gender parts for the lead characters that she determined would be suitable for Hepburn and Tracy to portray, she now requested that the O'Malley role be restored to the function it served in the novel (where O'Malley is impotent, troubled, and despairing of love) and for the part for Christine to be expanded.
+Film producer Victor Saville threatened to resign if the changes were made, and Spencer Tracy supported him, which led to the proposed changes being rejected.
+Hepburn continued to be upset by the script, and dealt with this problem by isolating herself from friends and family in order to concentrate on her interpretation of the role.